 - Classes in your minor start at the beginning of your sophomore year; and

 - Your minor is recorded and represented on your official transcript.

 - Double majors are available for just about every bachelor's degree offered.
-View all of the degrees here: School of Business degrees;
+View the School of Business undergraduate degrees available.

 - Students can access the "Double Major Declaration" form on the Registrar's Office forms page;